 The pair walked into the Shark Tank with an ask of $150,000 for an equity of 10%.
 They aimed to streamline the recruiting process for both athletes and college recruiters.
 Did the Sharks bite at this opportunity?
 Find out in our JumpForward Shark Tank Update!

-JumpForward Shark Tank Update
+JumpForward Net Worth Shark Tank Update 2025

 The deal ultimately did not go through.
 However, since their appearance on Shark Tank, Jump Forward has thrived.
 They’ve expanded by developing an app to complement their web-based platform.
 The company now serves over 150 college athletic departments and enjoys a 99% annual subscription renewal rate.
-In May 2016, Jump Forward was acquired by Active Network for an undisclosed amount.
-As of July 2021, Brian was the founder and CEO of Livly, and Adam was the Chief Product Officer at Vantaca, LLC.

-Barbara was the first to exit.
-She cited her concerns about the inherent risks associated with technology companies.
-Kevin Harrington also declined to make an offer for similar reasons.
-He viewed the tech sector as too risky.
-Daymond also opted out, explaining that he found the system too complicated.
 He believed the entrepreneurs were too smart for him.
 Kevin O’Leary initially offered $200,000 for a 20% equity stake in the company.
 Shortly after, Robert made a competing offer of $300,000 for 35% equity.
 Recognizing the potential of the business, Kevin and Robert decided to join forces.
-After some counter offers were made, the deal was closed at $600,000 for 50% equity.
+After some counter-offers were made, the deal was closed at $600,000 for 50% equity.
+Keep reading our JumpForward update to see what happens next!

-Shark(s) Name | Offer and Demand | Counteroffer | Accepted? |
+| Shark(s) Name | Offer and Demand | Counteroffer | Accepted? |

-Kevin O’Leary | #1: $200,000 for a 20% stake in the business #2: $400,000 for a 50% stake in the business (with Robert) | $200,000 for 16% in the business | Yes ($600,000 for a 50% stake in the business with Robert) |
+| Kevin O’Leary | #1: $200,000 for a 20% stake in the business #2: $400,000 for a 50% stake in the business (with Robert) | $200,000 for 16% in the business | Yes ($600,000 for a 50% stake in the business with Robert) |

-Robert Herjavec | #1: $300,000 for a 35% stake in the business #2: $400,000 for a 50% stake in the business (with Kevin) #3: $500,000 for a 50% stake in the business (with Kevin) #4: $600,000 for a 50% stake in the business (with Kevin) | $200,000 for 16% of the business | Yes ($600,000 for a 50% stake in the business with Kevin) |
+| Robert Herjavec | #1: $300,000 for a 35% stake in the business #2: $400,000 for a 50% stake in the business (with Kevin) #3: $500,000 for a 50% stake in the business (with Kevin) #4: $600,000 for a 50% stake in the business (with Kevin) | $200,000 for 16% of the business | Yes ($600,000 for a 50% stake in the business with Kevin) |

-Daymond John | Out | N/A | N/A |
+| Daymond John | Out | N/A | N/A |

-Barbara Corcoran | Out | N/A | N/A |
+| Barbara Corcoran | Out | N/A | N/A |

-Kevin Harrington | Out | N/A | N/A |
+| Kevin Harrington | Out | N/A | N/A |

 The founders recognized a major inefficiency in the recruitment process due to the regulations that colleges must follow.
 They saw an opportunity to address this issue and improve the way athletes and colleges connect.
 To address this, they developed a sophisticated app designed to streamline the recruitment process.
 They also ensured strict adherence to compliance standards.